ciribob/DCS-CTLD/README.md

 ![alt text](http://i1056.photobucket.com/albums/t379/cfisher881/dcs%202015-05-10%2016-09-23-08_zpslbed4kpt.png~original "Spawned Cargo")

-You can also list nearby crates that have yet to be unpacked using the F10 Crate Commands Menu and also unpack nearby crates using the same menu.
+You can also list nearby crates that have yet to be unpacked using the F10 CTLD Commands Menu and also unpack nearby crates using the same menu.

 *Crate damage in the script is currently not implemented so as long as the crate isn't destroyed, you should always be able to unpack.*